-In the Fall of 2025, I will become an Assistant Professor at the Vancouver School of Economics at the University of British Columbia.
+I am a Assistant Professor at the Vancouver School of Economics at the University of British Columbia.

 My research interests are in political economy, development economics and behavioral economics.